Incorporation process

 Limited liability company

-Upon incorporation, the Companies Office will issue to the company a certificate of incorporation and a NZCN.
-It is also possible to apply for a New Zealand tax number (IRD number) at the time of the incorporation process.
+Upon incorporation, the Companies Office will issue to the company a certificate of incorporation and a New Zealand Company Number.
+It is also possible to register for tax as part of the registration process.

 Branch